 Food banks' most popular fundraising event is a food drive, during which people donate non-perishable food supplies and grocery items.

-Designate specific drop-off locations for food drives, such as grocery stores, where donors can easily contribute, and its easy to receive food.
+Designate specific drop-off locations for food drives, such as grocery stores, where donors can easily contribute.
 After collecting the donations, sort them by type and check for expiration dates to ensure their safety and quality.
 Then, plan the food distribution through a central location or directly to those in need.

 There are several ways of distributing food from a food bank: